3120ZX/PG/README.md

 Final project of Group 7 Semester 3 Binus ASO (B2024) - Computer Network <br>
 This Project uses: <br>
 1. Node.js Version 12.22.8
-2. Express.js
+2. Express.js Version 4.17.2
-3. ejs (as HTML view engine)
+3. ejs Version 3.1.6 (as HTML view engine)
 4. CSS

 For using this project do these step before cloning the files: